Minister of Tourism, Arts and Culture (Malaysia)

 The Minister of Tourism, Arts and Culture has been Tiong King Sing since 3 December 2022.
-The minister is supported by Deputy Minister of Tourism, Arts and Culture.
+The minister is supported by Deputy Minister of Tourism, Arts and Culture, Chiew Choon Man since 17 December 2025.
 The minister administers the portfolio through the Ministry of Tourism, Arts and Culture.

 List of ministers

 Tourism

 The following individuals have been appointed as Minister of Tourism, or any of its precedent titles: